An OpenRefine project is started by importing in some existing data - OpenRefine doesn’t allow you to create a dataset from nothing.

 This will only work with Sheets, not with any other Google Drive file that might have an available link, including

 .xls and other valid files that are hosted in Google Drive.
-These links will also not work by URL, so you need to download the files to your computer.
+These links will not work when attempting to start a project by URL either, so you need to download those files to your computer.

 You can authorize OpenRefine to access your Google Drive data and import data from any Google Sheet it finds there.
 This will include Sheets that belong to you and Sheets that are shared with you, as well as Sheets that are in your trash.

 When you select a Google option (either here, or when exporting project data to Google Drive or Google Sheets, you will see a pop-up window that asks you to select a Google account to authorize with.
 You may see an error message when you authorize: if so, try your import or export operation again and it should succeed.